ethagnawl/peterdohertys.website/case-studies/emoji-is-life.markdown

 One Korma feature I wish I'd known about while working on this project is [`set-naming`](https://korma.github.io/Korma/korma.config.html#var-set-naming), which allows you to define a top-level strategy for translating non-standard table/column names.
-The framework used to scaffold the emoji/moment database used capital letters for table names and camelCase for column names.
-Instead of having to be cognizant of this quirk when defining entities, we could have defined conversion strategies once in my `defdb` declaration and used standard Clojure naming conventions throughout,
+The framework used to scaffold the emoji/moment database used capital letters for table names and camel case for column names; instead of having to be cognizant of these quirks when defining entities, we could have defined conversion strategies once in the `defdb` declaration and used standard Clojure naming conventions throughout:
-like:

     (defentity series
        (table :series)